djaus2/BlazorIoTBridge/README.md

  - Update image above
  - Add back in real sensor telemetry to devices.
  - Allow for multiple devices to simulatneously use same Blazor service.
+ - Setting or registering device specific connection information via the client.